SYGong/sygong.github.io/_posts/2019-01-20-pharos-enable-physical-analytics-through-visible-light.md

    - weighted average of the locations of the observed bulbs, using their RSS as weights.

 - Compared to Wi-Fi based systems in terms of
-   - Accuracy
+   - accuracy,
-   - Database usage
+   - database usage, and
-   - Overhead
+   - overhead.

 [article_link]: https://conferences.sigcomm.org/hotnets/2013/papers/hotnets-final100.pdf